Dog-Friendly Parks in Northwest Austin

 Since becoming a massive fan of Sniffaris, I’ve found some great parks to explore with your dog!

-NOTE: all these parks require dogs to be on-leash, and some have additional city ordinances dictating maximum leash length.
+All these parks require dogs to be on-leash.
 Please observe these laws so that others can relax and enjoy the parks too.

 Leelah looks out over the path at Katherine Fleischer park